Oil prices set for sixth weekly gain as producers pledge output cuts

 Aug 3 (Reuters) - Oil prices rose for a second day on Friday, set for their sixth week of gains, after Saudi Arabia and Russia, the world's second and third-largest crude producers, pledged to cut output through next month.

+Brent on Thursday clawed back a 2% drop in the Wednesday session, leaving futures set for a 0.4% weekly gain, while WTI was to close the week up 1.4% higher after U.S. crude inventories fell by the most ever on Wednesday.

-Both benchmarks were on track for a sixth week of gains,their longest streak of weekly gains this year.
-Brent has risen 15.4% and WTI 18.2% during the last six weeks.
+Both benchmarks were on track for a sixth week of gains, their longest streak of weekly gains this year.

-Saudi Arabia extended a voluntary oil production cut of 1 million barrels per day (bpd) till end-September.
-Russia will also slash its oil exports by 300,000 bpd in September, its Deputy Prime Minister Alexander Novak has said.
+Saudi Arabia's statement on Thursday to extend a voluntary oil production cut of 1 million barrels per day (bpd) for another month to include September came a day before ministers of the Organization of the Petroleum Exporting Countries (OPEC) and its allies including Russia, known as OPEC+, are set to meet.

+OPEC+ agreed on a broad deal to limit supply into 2024 at its last policy meeting in June, and at that time Saudi Arabia pledged to voluntarily cut more production for July and then extended it to August.

-White House national security spokesman John Kirby said the United States will continue to work with producers and consumers to ensure the energy market promotes growth.
-The U.S. is the world's biggest oil producer and consumer.
+After the Saudi Arabian decision, White House national security spokesman John Kirby said the United States, will continue to work with producers and consumers to ensure the energy market promotes growth.
+The U.S. is the world's biggest oil producer.

-However, the latest batch of U.S. data showing tight labor markets and a slowing service sector has triggered some worries that an economic slowdown would curb demand for oil and pressure prices lower, even with the supply cuts.
+Even with the supply cuts, the latest batch of U.S. economic data showing tight labor markets and a slowing service sector has the market worried about demand.

-"A strong dollar has weighed on crude prices and everyone wants to know if a hot labor market will force the Fed to tighten policy even further," said Edward Moya, an analyst at OANDA.

 ((arathy.s@thomsonreuters.com; +1 832 610 7346; Twitter: @ArathySom;))